 In addition to being the official photo ID of UMBC, your Campus Card is also your meal, library, gym, and transit card.
-Your card can provide access into swipe controlled buildings, labs, and rooms across campus.
-Money deposited onto your Campus Card can be used most locations on campus including vending machines and pay-for-print stations and select locations in the surrounding Catonsville/Arbutus area.
+Your card can provide access to swipe-controlled buildings, labs, and rooms across campus.
+Money deposited onto your Campus Card can be used in most locations on campus including vending machines and pay-for-print stations and select locations in the surrounding Catonsville/Arbutus area.

 Obtaining a Card

 The first step in obtaining your UMBC Campus Card is to upload your photo.
 All photos must be submitted through our online photo upload portal.
 Additional instructions on uploading a photo can be found here.
 Once your photo is approved, you will receive an email with pick-up instructions.